Go to the profile of Commission Factory

 We take a look at what brand colour psychology marketing is, colour trends, the importance and the misconceptions surrounding it.

-To understand the impacts of colour, it’s best to explore what brand colour psychology marketing is, colour trends, and how advertisers and agencies can tap into the power of colour psychology.
+To better understand the impacts of colour, it's best to explore what brand colour psychology marketing is, colour trends, and how advertisers and agencies can tap into the power of colour psychology.

 What Is Colour Psychology?

 Colour psychology is the study of colours and their impact on human behaviour.
 The theory behind colour psychology is that by using specific colours, advertisers and agencies can influence or persuade their target audience to feel a certain way about their brand or product.
-These feelings may inspire their customer to take action such as clicking the sign-up button, subscribing to a newsletter, or purchasing a product.

 Does the colour of a pair of shoes compel us to buy?
-Do the website button colours affect our behaviour and make us more likely to click through on one more than the other?
+Do website button colours affect our behaviour and make us more likely to click through on one more than the other?

-The simple answer is yes.
+The simple answer is: yes.

 Why Is Colour Psychology Important in Marketing?